-Safeguarding means:
+2.2 Safeguarding means:

-- protecting adults-at-risk and children from abuse and maltreatment - preventing harm to children's health or development - ensuring children grow up with the provision of safe and effective care - protecting an adult's right to live in safety, free from abuse and neglect. - people and organisations working together to prevent and stop both the risks and experience of abuse or neglect, while at the same time making sure that the adult's wellbeing is promoted including, where appropriate, having regard to their views, wishes, feelings and beliefs in deciding on any action.

-Children and young people and adults-at-risk may experience abuse regardless of their age, gender, religion or other beliefs, ethnicity, sexual orientation, cultural background, ability, or any other defining characteristic.

-AIUK recognises that some people are particularly vulnerable because of the intersections of these minoritised identities and characteristics, as well as the impacts of discrimination, various lived experiences, levels of dependency, communication needs or other issues that affect how someone navigates any given space.

-This is particularly important to consider when assessing how best to respond to a concern or how you create a safe environment for that person to disclose their concern.
+- protecting adults-at-risk and children from abuse and maltreatment - preventing harm to children's health or development - ensuring children grow up with the provision of safe and effective care - protecting an adult's right to live in safety, free from abuse and neglect. - people and organisations working together to prevent and stop both the risks and experience of abuse or neglect, while at the same time making sure that the adult's wellbeing is promoted including, where appropriate, having regard to their views, wishes, feelings and beliefs in deciding on any action. - 2.3 Individuals under 18 and adults-at-risk may experience abuse regardless of their age, gender, religion or other beliefs, ethnicity, sexual orientation, cultural background, ability, or any other defining characteristic. - 2.4 AIUK recognises that some people are particularly vulnerable because of the intersections of these minoritised identities and characteristics, as well as the impacts of discrimination, various lived experiences, levels of dependency, communication needs or other issues that affect how someone navigates any given space.
+We also recognise that some safeguarding practices are inherently prejudice, and we commit to considering these in our processes. - 2.5 This is particularly important to consider when assessing how best to respond to a concern or how you create a safe environment for that person to disclose their concern.
 In particular, people with disabilities or identifying as part of the LGBTQ+ community may find it harder to speak out about concerns due to community pressures, taboos, or past experiences of disbelief or neglect.
 People of colour may also be more at risk of feeling unsafe in disclosing concerns due to stereotypes, biases, and varying expectations of behaviour.
-For more information about addressing systemic discrimination and unconscious biases, and ensuring we are equitable in safeguarding all those involved in AIUK, you can refer to the AIUK's IDEA policy.

-Whether you are paid to or are voluntarily working with children or encountering adults-atrisk, you have a safeguarding responsibility.
+For more information about addressing systemic discrimination and unconscious biases, and ensuring we are equitable in safeguarding all those involved in AIUK, you can refer to the AIUK's IDEA policy. - 2.6 Whether you are paid to or are voluntarily working with individuals under 18 or encountering adults-at-risk, you have a safeguarding responsibility to be an active and protective individual.
 You must report any safeguarding allegation, concern, or disclosure within 24 hours of finding out about it, or sooner if it is an emergency.
 If you are not sure about the concern, report it anyway.

-It is important that if you are in a role with a position of trust, that you understand how to respond to a safeguarding concern, including what to say and not say, and how to behave.
-You can find out more information about this below, but also through the NSPCC safeguarding training all staff, trustees/board members and lead activities should have completed, and through looking at "Engaging Safely with Children and Young People for Amnesty: Do's and Don'ts."
+2.7 It is important that if you are in a role with a position of trust, that you understand how to respond to a safeguarding concern, including what to say and not say, and how to behave.
+You can find out more information about this below, but also through the safeguarding training all staff, trustees/board members and lead activities should have completed, and through looking at "Best Safeguarding practices when engaging with individuals under 18"

-What to do and how to report?
+3. What to do and how to report?

-Before any event, project or activity, a risk assessment should be completed which includes any safeguarding risk and what the escalation process is for if/when a safeguarding concern is raised.
-This can always be discussed with the Safeguarding Manager in advance.

-It is important to be particularly aware that when working with children with special educational needs and disabilities (SEND) their additional needs, may make them more vulnerable to abuse and/or less able to speak out if something is not right.
+- 3.1 Before any event, project or activity, a risk assessment should be completed which includes any safeguarding risk and what the escalation process is for if/when a safeguarding concern is raised.
+This can always be discussed with the Safeguarding Manager in advance. - 3.2 It is important to be particularly aware that when working with under 18 activists with special educational needs and disabilities (SEND) their additional needs may make them more vulnerable to abuse and/or less able to speak out if something is not right.

-Responding to a concern about a child/young person
+3.3 Responding to a concern about a child

-The NSPCC gives advice on what to say to a child who has disclosed a concern and how to respond;
+3.4 The NSPCC gives advice on what to say to a child who has disclosed a concern and how to respond;

-1. Listen carefully to what they are saying
+a.
+Listen carefully to what they are saying